preclinical-imaging/pixi-plugin/docs/source/usage.rst

 Return to the Session Page for this (hotel session).
 PIXI shows you that a Hotel Scan Record now exists for this session and provides a Container to run the code to split the Hotel Session and create separate sessions for the subjects selected.
-In the Actions box on the Session Page, select Run Containers -> Hotel Session Splitter.
+In the Actions box on the Session Page, select `Run Containers -> Hotel Session Splitter`.

 .. image:: ./images/pixi_select_hotel_splitter_container.png
  :align: center